-Please join us Saturday, September 10, 2016 in supporting the Tailwind Aviation Foundation’s Wright Flight Program (see below for our history and focus area).
-We are inviting the students in the Cross Roads High School of Rogers to join the program again this year.
-With the students’ commitment and your support we hope to keep this program growing!
+Please join us Saturday, September 14, 2019 in supporting the Tailwind Aviation Foundation’s Wright Flight Program (see below for our history and focus area).
+With your support we hope to keep this program growing!

 In 2015 we transitioned to a longer term, more singularly focused, program that we believe will have a significant positive influence on our community.
 Instead of identifying a new charity to support each year we have adopted Wright Flight, a very successful academic improvement program that thousands of students have participated in over the past 30 years.
 In addition, TOFK is now held by the Tailwind Aviation Foundation (TAF), a NWA based 501(c)(3) tax-exempt organization that promotes safety, education and charitable projects related to aviation.

 The Wright Flight program is dedicated to “helping kids reach new heights” in both their classrooms and their lives.
 Wright Flight is a motivational program that teaches today’s youth how to set goals and achieve them.
 Since its inception in 1986, over 20,000 students have graduated from the program.
 What motivated them?
 The chance to fly.